Sunkade/-pegasus_detection_api/README.md

 Contributing
 Encourages contributions to the project and explains how to contribute, usually by forking the repository and submitting a pull request.
+Also is a web application backend it provides a service system for detecting a analysis of spyware user can interact with this backend system through.
+It request typically made via a web interface or Api client the backend doesn't include a user interface it serves as the underlying interface sofware or web application require pegasus an as an open source contribution for all developers: